Oponex/portfolio/README.md

 ## License

 This project was created for educational and portfolio purposes.

-All code was written by me as part of my frontend learning journey.

 Vehicle names, trademarks, and brand assets belong to their respective owners.